 Prior to the emergence of minimally invasive surgery, doctors performed surgical procedures through large incisions in your abdomen, which prolonged both surgical and recovery time.
 As technology and surgical procedures improve, minimally invasive gynecological procedures are becoming standard practice for a number of gynecological issues.

-Dr. Fahmy and Dr. Ravikumar use minimally invasive surgery to treat a number of gynecologic conditions, including:
+Dr. Fahmy, Dr. Ravikumar and Dr. Roesner use minimally invasive surgery to treat a number of gynecologic conditions, including:

 They use minimally invasive surgery to diagnose and treat these conditions.
 He specializes in both laparoscopic and hysteroscopic minimally invasive gynecological surgeries.
 Laparoscopic procedures are performed at the hospital, while hysteroscopic procedures are performed at the office.